francespinnock/francespinnock.github.io/_pages/about.md

 ---
 <br />

-Frances Pinnock is a visual artist working across sculpture, drawing and painting.
-Her practice explores meticulous hand processing, gestural mark making and assemblage,  engaging found objects and nontraditional materials - variously, leather, vellum, wax and horsehair.
+Frances Pinnock is an artist working across sculpture, drawing and painting.
+Her uncanny works engage with found objects and nontraditional materials - variously, leather, vellum, wax and horsehair and explore meticulous hand processing, gestural mark making and assemblage.

 She is represented by Sarah Myerscough Gallery, London, UK.